HF 8106

 • No interest in new foods, food textures or no interest in trying new foods

-Your child may have problems because of swallowing issues.
-This could include food or liquid getting into the lungs.
+Swallowing issues may cause food or liquid to go into the lungs.
 This is called aspiration.
 Other problems could include:

 • Poor nutrition and weight loss